quietfanatic/verdant-fang/README.md

 ###Windows

 Run `verdant-fang.exe`.
-Everything required should be included in the folder.
+Everything required should be included.
 If it doesn't work, please let me know.

 ###Linux

-This requires libc version 6 or higher, as well as these libraries: libsdl2 libsdl2-image libsdl2-mixer
+This requires a recent Linux distro (libc version 6 or higher), as well as these system libraries: libsdl2 libsdl2-image libsdl2-mixer
-Please install the equivalent packages from your package manager.
+Please install the equivalent packages with your system package manager.

 After that, run `verdant-fang`.
 If it doesn't work, try running it in a terminal and tell me what the error message is.